-Regency Bridge is the last suspension bridge in Texas still open to traffic.
-At least until September 2020.
+Regency Bridge was the last suspension bridge in Texas still open to vehicle traffic, at least until September 2020.
 The locals refer to this bridge as “The Swinging Bridge.”
 Some people have called it the scariest bridge in Texas.
 Regency Bridge – Ghost Town Suspension Bridge.

 Suspension Bridges in Texas

 There were 54 suspension bridges in Texas.
 Now there are eight remaining suspension bridges.